graphile/bootstrap-react-apollo/README.md

 - `/db` - everything related to the database: migrations, unit tests, etc
 - `/data` - generated data, such as the GraphQL and database schema dumps
-- `/client` - everything related to the web browser: the react components, routes, etc
+- `/server/pages` - everything related to the web browser / client: the Vue components, routes, etc [see](https://nuxtjs.org/guide/routing/)
 - `/server` - everything related to running the server: the middlewares, PostGraphile configuration, SSR, integration tests, etc
 - `/worker` - everything related to background tasks; i.e. the job queue